Keeping the Gila Wild and Free

 Core to our work in the Gila are more than 50 citizen scientists who are hiking and inventorying the forest.
-They have:

 As a part of our inventory efforts we have focused our documentation on naturalness of areas, opportunities for solitude and primitive forms of recreation, and to what degree these areas appear primarily influenced by the forces of nature.
 We also document human impacts and infrastructure, as well as the condition of certain U.S. Forest Service (USFS) roads that may be eligible for decommissioning.